zw-SIMM/RDKit_Notebook/README.md

-# RDKit_Notebook （Recommend run on Colab or jupyter notebook installed rdkit）
+# RDKit_Notebook （Recommend run on Colab or jupyter with rdkit）

 Notebooks of RDKit， including RDKit Cookbook，The RDKit Book，and SMARTS examples.